DevKaffy/Shoppia-project/api/README.md

-This repo contains backend codes for shoppia portfolio project
+This directory contains backend codes for shoppia portfolio project